1. Home

 Financial Literacy and Loan Management

 As pharmacy students embark on their educational journey, it's essential to cultivate financial literacy.
 Understanding loan terms, interest rates, and the implications of different loan repayment program plans empowers students to make informed decisions.
-Institutions should prioritize offering resources and workshops on financial management to equip students with the knowledge needed to navigate their loan obligations, but ultimately it is the student’s responsibility to understand the financial burden of a pharmacy school education.
+Institutions should prioritize offering resources and workshops on financial management to equip students with the knowledge needed to navigate their loan obligations, but ultimately, it is the student’s responsibility to understand the financial burden of a pharmacy school education.

 Final thoughts